 Survey: Before beginning your session, survey the material that you have planned to cover.
 Review all the charts, graphs and headings in both A Guide to the Project Management Body of Knowledge (PMBOK Guide) and your prep book.
-Attaining familiarity with the topics that you wish to cover will give you a better understanding of where to find certain topics in the book, for your initial study and for your revision.
-This method also makes it easy for you to arrange information in a systematic and sensible order that can be easily retrievable from your memory.
+Gaining familiarity with the topics that you wish to cover will give you a better understanding of where to find certain topics in the book, for your initial study and for your revision.
+This method also makes it easy for you to arrange information in a systematic and sensible order in your mind.

-Research: Before you begin your day’s learning, make a list of questions that you want answered and you want to learn.
+Research: Before you begin your day’s learning, make a list of questions that you want answered and learn.
 Doing this will transform you from a passive reader to an active researcher, which may be very helpful when you study the PMBOK Guide.

 Disengage: Cognitive Psychology states that a person tends to remember the first and last elements of a study session best.
 Use this fact to your advantage.
 Break up your study sessions into smaller 'chunks'.
-For example, if your study session is planned for 3 hours, break it up into six, 30 minute increments, scheduling short breaks in between.
-Disengaging from studies, makes it easier to recall what you previously studied.
+For example, if your study session is planned for 3 hours, break it down into six 30 minute sessions, scheduling short breaks in between.
+Disengaging from studies makes it easier to recall what you previously studied.

 Make a plan to study one Knowledge Area of the PMBOK Guide every week.
-Begin with the Guide itself and then move to the other study material that you possess.
-This method will increase your comprehension of the topic since other study guides will present the same topic in various different angles.
+Begin with the Guide itself and then move on to other study material.
+This will help you improve your understanding of the topic since other study guides will often rehash the content and present the same topic from a different angle.

-Further, break down the Knowledge Areas of the PMBOK to studying one process per day.
-Doing this will give you a clear plan of what you need to daily and weekly plan allowing you to follow this to an achievable rate.
+Further, break down the Knowledge Areas of the PMBOK so you study one process a day.
+Doing this will help you prepare a clear plan of what you need to study daily and weekly.

 It is not enough to just memorize everything.
-Understand concepts and read them with focus and concentration.
+Put in the effort to understand concepts well, and study them with focus and concentration.
 This is critical, since the PMP exam questions will test how well you can apply these concepts, principles and ideas.
 Many questions are situational descriptions of a problem.
-These situations contain enough information to arrive at the best answer, but they also include irrelevant information to purposely throw you off course.
+These situations contain enough information to arrive at the best answer, but they also include irrelevant information to deliberately throw you off course.

 If the PMBOK is not studied well, you will not be able to identify the concepts that are illustrated in the questions that are going to be asked.
 It will become difficult to determine what is being asked and what your answer needs to be.

-After your first study of the PMBOK, go back to it for the second and then the third time.
+After you finish a first read of the PMBOK, take a break before rereading it twice, or even thrice.
 You will begin to understand it better with each revision.
-By the third time, it gets easier to read and concepts are already registered, while the ones you found hard will become easily understandable.
+By the third read, it will become easier to read as the concepts are already registered in mind, while the ones you found hard will become easily understandable.

-Use the latest version of the PMBOK guide that is released by PMI (current version 5) to develop a concrete understanding of all the knowledge areas, processes, concepts and formulas.
+Use the latest version of the PMBOK guide that is released by PMI (current version 5) to understand all the knowledge areas, processes, concepts and formulas of the PMP.

-You must also stay updated and be aware of the project management concepts and changes present in the latest version of PMBOK guide (version 5) over its previous version (PMBOK guide version 4) to make a comprehensive preparation for the exam.
-Appendix X1 in the PMBOK guide version 5 contains a detailed list of changes made to the PMBOK guide version 4.
-Some of these changes include increase in the number of knowledge areas from 9 to 10 (new Knowledge Area called Project Stakeholder Management) and an increase in the number of processes from 42 to 47.
+You also need to stay current with the project management concepts and changes in the latest version of PMBOK guide (version 5) over its previous version (PMBOK guide version 4) to be in good shape for the exam.
+Appendix X1 in the PMBOK guide, V5, has a detailed list of changes made to the PMBOK guide V4.
+Some of these changes include an increase in the number of knowledge areas from 9 to 10 (including the addition of a new Knowledge Area called Project Stakeholder Management) and an increase in the number of processes from 42 to 47.

-You should also refer a few of the great resources and PMP prep course materials from authors such as Rita Mulcahy and Andy Crowe.
-The PMP certification is loaded with difficult question and answers, which test your knowledge and ability to apply them in difficult scenarios.
-Studying for the exam could take up a significant amount of your time and commitment .Therefore, it is important for you to know what to study and how to study for the exam.
-This is where a good preparation material comes into the picture.
+A good PMP textbook is a must.
+Top authors for PMP aspirants are Rita Mulcahy and Andy Crowe.
+The PMP certification is loaded with difficult question and answers, which test your knowledge and your ability to apply your learning to difficult real-life scenarios.
+Studying for the exam could take up a significant amount of your time and requires a great deal of commitment .Therefore, it is important for you to know what to study and how to study for the exam.
+This is where good preparation material enters the picture.

-For instance, one of the challenges that you face while studying for the exam is dealing with inputs, tools and techniques and outputs (ITTOs) of each process.
-They take up a significant amount of your time while preparing for the exam.
-However, many preparation materials recommend PMP aspirants to work on the basics (such as why a process is used, what is the process all about and when is the process used) before preparing on the ITTOs .
+For instance, one of the challenges that you face while studying for the exam is dealing with the inputs, tools and techniques and outputs (ITTOs) of each process.
+Many study materials recommend that PMP aspirantswork on the basics (such as why a process is used, what is the process all about and when is the process used) before preparing on the ITTOs .
 By working on the basics first, you will be able to see the connectivity between the processes and understand the processes better.
 You need not memorize the ITTOs .This reduces the time required to prepare for these topics.

-The PMP exam preparation courses are also available online.
-These online workshops tend to be less expensive than the in person workshops.
-Workshops today have the option of being self-paced as well.
+Several PMP exam preparation courses are also available online.
+These online training courses tend to be less expensive than the in-person workshops.
 Choose the option that best suits your study style.
 Do lots of comparisons and read testimonials, before you commit to one.

-Study groups and discussion forums can significantly help you while preparing for your PMP exam.
-By being an active participant of study groups and discussion forums, you can help others pass the exam, get your own concerns and queries clarified, know more about several useful resources and thus, significantly reduce the time required to prepare well for the exam.
+Study groups and discussion forums can help greatly as you prepare for your PMP exam.
+As an active participant of study groups and discussion forums, you can help others pass the exam, get your own concerns and queries clarified, know more about several useful resources and thus, significantly reduce the time required to prepare well for the exam.